US Epstein files release highlights Clinton, makes scant reference to Trump

 Just 44% of American adults who identify as Republicans approve of Trump’s handling of the Epstein issue, compared to his 82% overall approval rating among the group, according to a recent Reuters/Ipsos poll.
 The issue has damaged Trump’s political standing ahead of the 2026 midterm elections, when control of Congress is at stake.

-Last month, Democrats in the House of Representatives released thousands of emails obtained from Epstein’s estate, including one in which Epstein wrote that Trump “knew about the girls,” without clarifying what that meant.
+Last month, Democrats in the House released thousands of emails obtained from Epstein’s estate, including one in which Epstein wrote that Trump “knew about the girls”, without clarifying what that meant.
 Trump, in response, accused Democrats of promoting the “Epstein Hoax” as a distraction.

 House Republicans released more emails the same day, including one saying Trump visited Epstein’s house many times but “never got a massage.”